A Graphical Transformation for Belief Propagation: Maximum Weight Matchings and Odd-Sized Cycles: Preliminaries

+Observe that for any $\mathcal C$, if the solution $x^{\mbox{ C-LP}}$ to C-LP is integral, i.e., $x^{\mbox{ C-LP}}\in \{0,1\}^{|E|}$, then it is a MAP assignment, i.e., $x^{\mbox{ C-LP}} = x^*$. {The role of additional cycle inequalities involving $\mathcal C$ is forcing C-LP to become tight, i.e., to show an integral solution.
+It is important to stress that the cycle inequalities just introduced are different from (much more popular) the Edmonds' blossom inequalities \cite{65Edm} defined for an odd-sized subset $S\subset V$,

+where $\delta(S)$ is the set of edges between $S$ and $V\setminus S$.
+We consider the cycle inequalities instead because it makes the BP analysis tractable, but also (and mainly) because it leads to a simple cutting-plane scheme related to BP and that takes advantage of the BP's half-integral property (see Section \ref{sec:cutting}).
+This half-integrality plays a key role in designing our BP-based cutting-plane scheme and it does not hold in general for the Edmonds' inequalities.
+We also note that a polynomial-time cutting-plane algorithm using the Edmonds' inequalities was recently established \cite{12CLS}.
+However, the method of \cite{12CLS} is rather complex, e.g. in focusing on careful selection of blossoms which do not brake half-integrality, and thus dependent on traditional, centralized methods (e.g., ellipsoid, interior-point or simplex) that are generally not practical for large-scale problems.}

-Observe that if the solution $x^{\mbox{ C-LP}}$ to C-LP is integral, i.e., $x^{\mbox{ C-LP}}\in \{0,1\}^{|E|}$, then it is a MAP assignment, i.e., $x^{\mbox{ C-LP}} = x^*$.
-Sanghavi, Malioutov and Willsky \cite{11SMW} proved the following theorem connecting the performance of BP and C-LP in a special case: \begin{theorem} If $\mathcal C=\emptyset$ and the solution of C-LP is integral and unique, then $x^{\mbox{ BP}}(t)$ under the GM \eqref{eq:matching_gm} converges to the MWM assignment $x^*$. \end{theorem} Adding small random component to every weight guarantees the uniqueness condition required by Theorem \ref{thm:sujay}.
-A natural hope is that the Theorem \ref{thm:sujay} extends to a non-empty $\mathcal C$ since adding more cycles can help to reduce the integrality gap of C-LP.
+Sanghavi, Malioutov and Willsky \cite{11SMW} proved the following theorem connecting the performance of BP and C-LP in a special case: \begin{theorem} If $\mathcal C=\emptyset$ and the solution of C-LP is integral and unique, then $x^{\mbox{ BP}}(t)$ under C-GM converges to the MWM assignment $x^*$ in $O(w_{\max}/c)$ iterations, where $w_{\max},c$ are defined as

+\end{theorem} Adding small random noise to every weight guarantees the uniqueness condition required by Theorem \ref{thm:sujay}. {In particular, one can design random noise utilizing the Isolation Lemma \cite{MVV87} thus guaranteeing a polynomial convergence (with respect to $|V|$) of BP independent of $c$ through technical arguments typical for the Lemma, see e.g. \cite{10GSY}.} One naturally makes a conjecture that Theorem \ref{thm:sujay} extends to a non-empty $\mathcal C$ since adding more cycles can help to reduce the integrality gap of C-LP.
 However, the theorem does not hold when $\mathcal C\neq \emptyset$.
-For example, BP does not converge for a triangle graph with edge weights $\{2,1,1\}$ and $\mathcal C$ consisting of the only cycle.
+For example, it is straightforward to check that BP does not converge for a triangle graph with edge weights $\{2,1,1\}$ and $\mathcal C$ consisting of the single cycle.
 This is true even though the solution of the corresponding C-LP is unique and integral.